-Life Insurance Proceeds are Subject to Claim for your Debts
+Are Life Insurance Proceeds Subject to Claim for My Debts?

 Of course, I do not practice in Florida so there may be legal or other considerations of which I’m unaware.
 So, to answer your last question, yes, consult with a Florida attorney who specializes in bankruptcy or asset protection planning.